George L. Miller: Biography

 In the late 1880s Dr. Miller built a mansion at what is now 75th and Oakwood Streets in Ralston, a West Omaha suburb.
 In 1898 the home was destroyed by a fire.
 Miller helped the new St. Martin of Tours Episcopal Church acquire the limestone used in the mansion, and that building still stands.
 On September 17, 1900, Miller was placed "under restraint" at the upscale Paxton Hotel in Downtown Omaha.
 Reports designated him a "raving maniac" and attributed his behavior to paresis.

 Miller was president of the Nebraska State Historical Society from 1907 to 1909, and was also the first president of the Board of Park Commissioners in Omaha.
 In 1907 he did not support fellow Nebraskan Democrat William Jennings Bryan's politics during his candidacy for president, stating that Bryan was "is not a Democrat" and challenging his politics as "radical."

 J. Sterling Morton, the other prominent member of the Democratic Party in Nebraska, was a bitter enemy of Miller's during this period.
 Yet Morton recognized Miller's ability and said of him, "No other man, either by the power of money, or by the power of brawn, or by the strength of brain, did as much to make Omaha a city."

 Miller died in Omaha in 1920.

+Nebraska Humane Society

+Miller founded the Nebraska Humane Society, an animal welfare organization in 1875.
+He left his entire estate worth $100,000 to the Society.